lambdaxymox/cglinalg/README.md

   to across API boundaries.
 * Typed angles and typed angle trigonometry that statically guarantee that trigonometry is done in the right units.
-* The library makes heavy use of property testing via the `proptest` library in addition to Rust's type systems to ensure code correctness.
+* The library makes heavy use of property testing via the `proptest` crate in addition to Rust's type system to ensure code correctness.

 ## Limitations On The Design
 The library has design limitations for a number of reasons.